ImmaDadTho/web-scraping-challenge/README.md

 In this activity I build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page, and using the application creates a database in MongoDB and stores the information that was scraped in a table.
 There are two parts to this ativity the first part is `scraping` the second part is `MongoDB and Flask application`.

-I have also created another repo that will just have the Jupyter notebook containing the scraping code used and some screenshots of the final application. https://github.com/ImmaDadTho/MarsWSsubmission
+I have also created another repo to fulfill part 3 of the assignment that will just have the Jupyter notebook containing the scraping code used and some screenshots of the final application. https://github.com/ImmaDadTho/MarsWSsubmission

 # Scraping